 - Season with sea salt and fresh ground pepper.
 Add the tomato paste and stir well.
 Sprinkle some chili flakes and add the star anise.
 Sauté for 1-2 min on medium heat.Carefully add the shot of ouzo and let it evaporate.
 (If you have a gas range, lower the heat to a minimum not to set the pan on fire accidentally.)Add the tomatoes.
 Stir well.
 Bring to a boil for half a minute or so.

 - Sprinkle half of the chopped basil and add half of the crumbled feta cheese all over.

 - Start placing the shrimp in the sauce, pressing gently a little.
 No need to fully incorporated into the sauce, half way is fine.

-I don’t mind using good quality canned tomatoes for this recipe, especially if I can find really ripe fragrant fresh tomatoes.
-If you decide to use canned, my recommendation is to use San Marzanno tomatoes, they are truly the best.
+- I prefer using good-quality canned tomatoes for this recipe, especially if I can't find really ripe, fragrant fresh tomatoes.
+My recommendation is to use authentic San Marzano D.O.P. tomatoes; they are truly the best.
 My favorite San Marzano D.O.P. are Gustarosso.
 If you can't find authentic San Marzano, San Merican tomatoes are also good.

-If you use fresh tomatoes, I am a big fan of Campari tomatoes, they are sweet and lovely.
-The only downside considering Campari is that they are small and you will need 3-4 in place of 1 regular tomato.
-Also, in the summer time there is an abundance of heirloom tomatoes for you to choose, try to get ripe but still firm tomatoes that are fragrant.
-I always sniff my tomatoes to see if they smell like summer 🙂
+- If you use fresh tomatoes out of season, I am a big fan of Campari tomatoes.
+They are sweet and lovely.
+The only downside considering Campari is that they are small, and you will need 3-4 in place of 1 regular tomato.